 The PCA program serves individuals age 18 – 64 who have a recognized disability.
 In addition to the age requirement, applicants must be residents of Connecticut who require nursing home level of care and need hands-on assistance with at least two of their activities of daily living, such as bathing, eating, meal preparation, and administration of prescription drugs.

 Applicants also must be financially eligible for Connecticut Medicaid.
 While Connecticut allows state residents to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, they must meet the financial criteria that follows for the year 2023.

 Single applicants are not permitted to have more than $2,742 in monthly income.
 For married couples, income of a non-applicant spouse is not counted toward the income eligibility of an applicant spouse.
 Furthermore, under this scenario, income up to $3,715.50 a month can be allocated to the non-applicant spouse from the applicant spouse.
 This is called a monthly maintenance needs allowance and is in place to ensure the non-applicant spouse has enough funds from which to live.

-Persons who cannot afford their cost of care, but are over Medicaid’s limits may still qualify through the Medically Needy pathway.
+Persons who cannot afford their cost of care, but are over Medicaid’s income limit may still qualify through the Medically Needy pathway.
 The state has a program that evaluates the individual’s care costs and their income.
 If it is calculated they cannot meet their care costs, they can qualify for Medicaid provided they spend-down the income over the limit on their medically necessary care costs.

 Interested applicants can call the state Department of Social Services at 1-800-445-5394.
 Persons can also go the Department’s website to check their eligibility and apply via the online application tool.
-This program is available throughout Connecticut but it is not considered an entitlement program.
+This program is available throughout Connecticut, but it is not considered an entitlement program.
 This means that enrollment slots are limited, and unfortunately, waiting lists of several months are common.